yijirong/iot/README.md

 [2020-11-19] Bought DHT11 digital temperature and humidity sensor and the bluetooth module which are needed in the final project.
 And studied how to use them.

 # Weekly report 13
-[2020-11-25] Did the lab 8 and began use the DHT11 to measure the temperature and humidity of the environment.
+[2020-11-25] Did the lab 9 and began use the DHT11 to measure the temperature and humidity of the environment.

 [2020-11-26] I found that if I use the bluetooth to gain the information it would be limited in a small space, so I decided to use the Wi-Fi to receive the information.
 And I bought a DS 1307 clock to achieve the warning function.

+# Weekly report 14
+[2020-12-02] Continued the final project and tested the result.
+The expected function of the project is achieved and begin to thought if there are some other functions can be add into it.

+[2020-12-04] Reorganized my final project and I learnd a way to capture the screen of the Raspberry Pi.

+[2020-12-06] Did the lab 10.